Theodora (wife of Justinian I): Religious policy

-Justinian worked to heal the divide between the supporters of different Christological doctrines by bringing the Monophysites (anti-Chalcedonians) under the Chalcedonian Church.
-Theodora, reputed to be a Monophysite, worked against her husband's support of the Chalcedonian Christianity in the ongoing struggle for the dominance of each faction.
+Justinian worked to heal the divide between the supporters of different Christological doctrines by bringing the Monophysites/Miaphysites (anti-Chalcedonians) under the Chalcedonian Church.
+Theodora, reputed to be a Miaphysite, worked against her husband's support of the Chalcedonian Christianity in the ongoing struggle for the dominance of each faction.
 As a result, she was accused by pro-Chalcedonians of fostering heresy and undermining the unity of Christendom.
 However, Procopius and Evagrius Scholasticus suggested that Justinian and Theodora were merely pretending to oppose each other, a view also followed by some modern historians.

-John of Ephesus, a key figure within the Monophysite movement, wrote of the significant contributions of Theodora in assisting church building projects and supporting the poor.
+John of Ephesus, a key figure within the Miaphysite movement, wrote of the significant contributions of Theodora in assisting church building projects and supporting the poor.
 Her involvement also was documented as being instrumental to the protection of the Monophysites from the Chalcedonians.
 Theodora founded a Miaphysite monastery in Sykae and provided shelter in the palace for Miaphysite leaders who faced opposition from the majority of Chalcedonian Christians, like Severus and Anthimus.
 Anthimus had been appointed Patriarch of Constantinople under her influence and, after the ex-communication order, he was hidden in Theodora's quarters for ten years.
 When the Chalcedonian Patriarch Ephraim provoked a violent revolt in Antioch, eight Miaphysite bishops were invited to Constantinople; Theodora welcomed them and housed them in the Hormisdas Palace, Justinian and Theodora's dwelling before they became Emperor and Empress.
 Theodora persistently provided sanctuary for persecuted Miaphysites within the Palace, accommodating such a significant number of monks that, in one incident, several hundred gathered in a grand chamber, causing the floor to collapse.